Special Economic Zone (SEZ): A New Gateway for Global Investment

 Powerful Financial Incentives for Investors

-One of the most attractive benefits of SEZs in Saudi Arabia is its highly competitive fiscal framework, which is designed to lower operational costs and maximise profitability.
+One of the most attractive benefits of SEZs in Saudi Arabia is their highly competitive fiscal framework, which is designed to lower operational costs and maximise profitability.

 Reduced Corporate Tax Rate